Mo i Rana Station

-Mo i Rana Station (Mo i Rana stasjon) is a railway station located in the town of Mo i Rana in the municipality of Rana in Nordland county, Norway.
+Mo i Rana Station (Mo i Rana stasjon) is a railway station located in the town of Mo i Rana in Rana Municipality in Nordland county, Norway.
 The station is located along the Nordland Line and has been in operation since 1942.
 Since 10 January 1943, Norsk Spisevognselskap has operated a restaurant at the station.
+There is one daily express train from Trondheim that terminates at this station.
+This service uses Class 93 tilting diesel multiple units.